LAPC ADA Coordinator

 - Any other written material you deem relevant towards proving your claim

-Collect all materials from Steps 3 and 4 and put them in an envelope.
-Contact the Grade Grievance Officer - Anafe Robinson at (818) 610-6516 or email firstname.lastname@example.org to schedule an intake appointment.
+Collect all materials from Steps 3 and 4 and save them as pdf, docx, or jpg files.
+Contact the Ombudsperson/Grade Grievance Officer, Dean William Marmolejo at email@example.com or firstname.lastname@example.org to schedule an intake appointment.

 Our address is Pierce College, 6201 Winnetka Avenue, Woodland Hills, CA 91371.